james-franchino/BE-Promineo-Tech/Week-04-Collections/README.md

-# Sample Application
+# Sample Applications

-This application was created as part of a lesson.
-It is not original work and was developed while following along with a tutorial.
+These applications were created as part of a lesson.
+They are not original work and were developed while following along with a tutorial.

 ## Disclaimer